DianaLee1219/WeatherForecast/DeleteInsufficientData/README.md

 ## Why it is necessary?

-For weather forecasting models, having sufficient data is crucial for accurate analysis and predictions.
+For an accurate weather forecasting model, having a sufficient amount of data per city is essential.
+Inconsistent or insufficient data can lead to unreliable analysis and predictions.

-While examining missing values and typos, I identified that some cities contained only one or two timestamps, whereas most records had around 300 entries.
+During handling missing values and typos, I noticed that while most cities had around 300 data entries, some had fewer than 200, with a few containing only one or two timestamps.
+Such sparse data points are not useful for meaningful analysis.

-To ensure data consistency and reliability, I decided to analyze the number of data entries for each city.
-If a city had fewer than 200 entries, I excluded it from the dataset to maintain a meaningful analysis.
+To ensure data consistency and improve model performance, I decided to remove cities with fewer than 200 data entries.

 ## How does it work?

-1. Count the number of data entries for each city.
+1. **Count the number of data entries** for each city using the location_name column.
-2. Remove the corresponding rows from the dataset if a city has fewer than 200 entries.
-3. Visualize the results by plotting a before-and-after graph:
+2. Identify cities with **fewer than 200 entries** and print their names along with their data counts.
+3. **Remove** these cities from the dataset to maintain statistical reliability.
+4. **Visualize** the data **before and after** cleaning using bar graphs:
    * x-axis is city names
    * y-axis is the number of data

 ## Results

+Below are the visualizations of data distribution before and after cleaning.
+The first graph shows the number of data entries per city before filtering, while the second graph shows the distribution after removing cities with insufficient data.
+After this process, the cleaned dataset is saved as cleaned_data.csv.

 ![image](https://github.com/user-attachments/assets/205c8241-ba2f-4973-8cd0-3770959d26eb)
 ![image](https://github.com/user-attachments/assets/70ba77ea-da92-40b1-9982-078ef0500df6)